daniel-tejeda/machine-learning/projects/capstone/capstone_report.md

 ### Reflection

 In conclusion the results using feature engineering and the straightforward application of well-known gradient boosting algorithms gave very good results, even for the default hyperparameters.
 It was particularly satisfying because I was not sure initially if I could improve the base models with the stacked one.

-The initial challenge was to come up with how to manipulate the features and pre-process the data but once I have that and the basic skeleton of the main class, I could start experiment a lot and get good insights.
+The initial challenge was to come up with how to manipulate the features and pre-process the data but once I have that and the basic skeleton of the main class, I started experimenting a lot and get good insights.
 My initial tests always favored XGBoost, but when I reduced the number of one-hot encoded features I started to get better scores with LightGB and CatBoost.

+When I finished testing the base models, I wasn't really sure I could improve the score doing a simple linear model so I started trying with SGD regressors but didn't get good results.
+To my surprise, the final linear model worked like a charm out of the box.
 Another unexpected result was the addition of KNN to the stack, which I did by mistake and, even though it was minimal, ended up with a better score.

+I added the grid search functionality later, right after I did the stacking part.
+I was waiting to get the results of the stacked model before doing hyperparameter tuning, which is a more resource intensive task.
+Surprisingly, the resulted models trained way faster than the ones I initially had.

 Regarding stacking, the simplicity of the linear regression model made me think a lot about a more complex stacking approach like feeding the base algorithms in a recurrent fashion, but I am not really sure if this would be effective given the fact that the meta features are produced with the base models that are already recurrent.

+One of the things I always do when coding is trying to encapsulate and automate as much as possible into classes.
+This can slow you down at first, because you have to code more lines but it pays off when you just initialize an instance of an object and everything is executed properly.
+That was the main idea behind creating the MovieRevenuePredictor class: to have the tools to do lots of experimentation with different parameters and keep improving the scores.

 ### Improvement